SHaroonShah/Readme-Developers-Hub---Production/recipes/book-a-collection-with-bringmylabel.md

 <!-- csharp@120-121 -->

-Get the shipment ID of the created shipment
+Get the shipment ID of the created shipment.

 # Manifest shipment